carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 Similarly, we could make a [box plot](https://en.wikipedia.org/wiki/Box_plot) to explore the distribution of the hindfoot length across all samples.
-In this case, Pandas wants us to use different arguments.
+In this case, pandas wants us to use different arguments.
 We'll use the `column` argument to specify what is the column we want to analyze.

 ```python